 There are alternatives to registering as bankrupt even if you have debt problems.
 Bankruptcy does not always need to be a permanent situation.
 But, you must understand the rules of insolvency before you decide what it is the best way of clearing debts.

-COLLECTING A DEBT: There are various options to collect a debt owed to you.
+There are various options to collect a debt that is owed to you.
 But, the action you choose to take usually depends on how much money someone owes you and whether you can prove it.

-BAILIFFS YOUR RIGHTS: The section explains bailiffs powers and your rights if a bailiff visits your home.
+The section explains bailiffs powers and your rights if a bailiff make a visit to your home.
 Find out how the law protects you and your home if an enforcement officer knocks on your door.

-WHAT IS A BAILIFF?
-How do you know if it is a bailiff or debt collector knocking on your door?
-Check out a simple guide explaining the role and responsibilities of bailiffs in Britain.
+How do you know if it is a genuine bailiff or debt collector knocking on your door?
+Review a simple guide explaining the role and responsibilities of bailiffs in Britain.

-DEALING WITH DEBT: Help is available if you are unable to pay off your debt.
+Help is available if you are unable to pay off your debts.
 The government site provides some options for dealing with your debts.